Job Openings

 • Available to work in Lebanon, Tennessee from the hours of 5:00 pm – 9:00 am one to two nights per week on occasion (ability to sleep from approximately 11:00pm to 6:00 am)

-• Available to attend a 4 hour training session on-site prior to being hired
+• Available to attend an 8-hour orientation session on-site prior to contract finalization